djotaku/Civilization_VI_Play_By_Cloud_Webhook_with_FastAPI/README.md

 Set up Nginx or Ampache to serve requests to your URL to uvicorn's port.

 Set up Civilization VI (for Play by Cloud) or Play Your Damn Turn to point to the appropriate endpoints.

-notes on steps for later:
-  - include a sample nginx config?? if end up making a Python package:
-  -the steps needed there - some of the above about be covered by the package